Zhu Dehai: "Fatherland" question

 Ethnic minorities in China struggled with how to define their own nationality since the late nineteenth century, when the idea of nationalism was first introduced in China.
 The "Fatherland" (祖国 (Zǔguó)) question, or the nationality question, was particularly prevalent in the 1920s, along with the arrival of Marxism–Leninism.
-In 1925, Lenin published his thoughts about the liberation of oppressed nations, writing: Lenin's thesis prompted some Han chauvinists and minority leaders to question whether ethnic minorities in China should claim independence.
+In 1925, Lenin published his thoughts about the liberation of oppressed nations, writing:

+Lenin's thesis prompted some Han chauvinists and minority leaders to question whether ethnic minorities in China should claim independence.
 During the Yan'an period, Mao Zedong concluded that all Chinese people are part of the "mighty Zhonghua nation (伟大的中华民族)."
-With respect to the Korean minority, Mao wrote: Mao and the CCP believed that the discourse of common nationhood bound by resistance to foreign oppression could consolidate the Han nation with the other ethnic minorities in China during the War against Japan.
+With respect to the Korean minority, Mao wrote:

+Mao and the CCP believed that the discourse of common nationhood bound by resistance to foreign oppression could consolidate the Han nation with the other ethnic minorities in China during the War against Japan.

 The discourse of common nationhood was, however, unacceptable to most of the Korean minority population.
 Koreans believed that their status was different from other minorities in China.
 While other minorities were indigenous in China for generations, Korean Chinese immigrated more recently.
 Many of Korean minorities assumed that their "Fatherland" was North Korea until the 1950s.
 In 1948, the communist party even acknowledged that the status of Korean minorities was a special case.
 The Yanbian party committee announced that "the Party will admit that this nation [Koreans] is a minority that belongs to another "fatherland."
-On the other hand, Zhu officially embraced the "big family nation" advocated by Han-dominant party cadres, and that Korean minority is part of the big family, namely the Zhonghua nation.
+On the other hand, Zhu officially embraced the "big family nation" advocated by Han-dominant party cadres, and that Korean minority is part of the big family, namely the Chinese nation.
 However, a few people were discontent with Zhu's point of view.
 Some Korean nationalists supported a "Multi-Fatherland" theory.
 It explained that the Korean minority, in the light of its historical experience, has three "Fatherlands;" first, North Korea, the national Fatherland; second, USSR, the fatherland of the proletariat class; and lastly, China, the third "fatherland" where they live now.

 Some of the Han population was also discontent with Korean leadership in Yanbian.
 They believed that Zhu's policy was too skewed toward the Korean minority's interest.
 This ethnic conflict turned out to be the primary factor behind the political turmoil during the Cultural Revolution.